chaos-polymtl/lethe/doc/source/first_simulation.rst

 The objective of this section is to highlight the steps that are necessary to launch your first simulation after you have cloned and compiled Lethe.

-Launching an application requires an executable of the required solver, and a parameters file (with extension .prm if it uses the parameter file format, or .json if it uses the JSON file format).
+Launching an application requires an executable of the required solver, and a parameters file (with extension .prm).
 After building Lethe, the solver executable files can be found in : ``$BUILD_FOLDER/applications`` directory.

 For instance, ``gd_navier_stokes_2d`` executable is located in the ``$BUILD_FOLDER/applications/gd_navier_stokes_2d`` directory.